 - The highest season earned run average by a qualified pitcher is a 7.71 mark posted by Les Sweetland of the 1930 Philadelphia Phillies

 - And the lowest lifetime earned run average of any retired pitcher is 2.44.
-In addition, the Phillies had the worst team earned run average in Major League Baseball history that season, at 6.70, the worst in the league’s history.
+The Phillies also posted a 6.70 team earned run average that year, the worst by any team in Major League Baseball history

 - What Qualifies as a Good Start in Baseball?
 A metric that measures.